SarikaKV/TSR-3D/README.md

 $ python2 ../Classification/__main__.py --path <path_to_the_all_datasets_folder> --sample_name <dataset_or_sample_name> --thetaBounds <theta_bin_boundaries>  --distBounds <distance_bin_boundaries>  --steps '2,3,4,5'
 ```
 If thetaBounds and distBounds are not passed default bin boundaries of 29 bins for Theta and 35 bins for Distance are considered.

+We used LONI servers for faster computaion and huge storage resources.
+If the dataset is smaller (<100 proteins or drugs) one can use their local computers.
+Hence above commands are writte in a shell script file for execution of all stages at once.